thibaud57/BeatportScrapper-TrackTagger/README.md

   file.
 - **ORIGINAL_TRACKS_FILE_PATH**: The default location is 'F:\Téléchargements\'.
 Update this to the directory where your tracks are initially located before being moved by the playlist.
+  \nNote: Subfolders are supported for this feature.
 - **PROCESSING_TRACKS_FILE_PATH**: Default location is 'D:\Rename\'.
 Update this to the directory where your tracks are stored.
-  Note: Subfolders are not supported yet.
+  \nNote: Subfolders are not supported yet for this feature.
 - **DONE_FOLDER_NAME**: Default name is 'done'.
 Change this if you prefer a different name for your final folder.
 - **ARTIST_SCORE_LIMIT**: This sets the minimum score required for artist name matching.
 The score must be between 0 and 100.